-In order to balance the East-West dichotomy and engage in meaningful dialogues guided by the principals of peaceful aim, mutual respect, tolerance, and patience, it seems reasonable to cancel out by law-making or binding oaths any maneuver designed to ‘cheat’, ‘take-over’, ‘support hegemony’ and what not evil doings.
-To achieve this aim, unchecked Eurocentrism as well as Asiacentrism have to be avoided as good as it can be, and at all costs.
+In order to balance the East-West dichotomy and engage in meaningful dialogue guided by the principles of peaceful aim, mutual respect, tolerance, and patience, we should discourage any maneuver designed to ‘cheat,’ ‘take over,’ ‘support hegemony,’ and other evil acts by making laws or introducing binding oaths.
+To this end, unchecked Eurocentrism as well as Asiacentrism should be avoided at all costs.

 It seems necessary to address some of those areas that in my view deserve serious attention:

 Oscar Wilde once said, “Nothing that is worth having can be taught,” meaning that everything that is worth having is acquired through experience and self-cultivation, and it has to be acquired willingly: experience for the purpose of experiencing.
 Those high-profile Western officials, directors, and businessmen who desire to govern, trade, research, or teach, should spend some time in Asian countries, and attend Asian universities or other institutes of higher learning, finance, or trade.
 This should be made compulsory for any foreign leader in Asia.
 In fact, no executive, expatriate, leader of a party, director of a large organization, let alone head of state, should be allowed to assume such a post without having spent some time in Asia and learnt the local language.
 Such enlightened ‘conditions’ are already an unspoken agreement in many scholarly circles and practiced in international law-making, but are far from being the rule in politics and economics.
 Therefore it should be made mandatory to spend some years abroad, just as a foreign postgraduate qualification should be made mandatory for the highest scholarly posts.
 No nation, no matter how big, can afford half-educated leaders.